BekimRexh/EyeScanMyCat/README.md

 ### 👁️ 3.
 Conjunctivitis Detection – CNN Classifier

-This is the **main model** used to assess the likelihood of conjunctivitis from the cropped cat eye region.
+This is the **main model** used to assess the likelihood of conjunctivitis from the cropped cats face.

 #### 🧪 Task: Binary Classification
 - Classes: **Healthy** vs **Non-Healthy**